daanish-mehra/daanish-mehra/README.md

 # 💫 About Me:
-Currently working on:<br>	•	a Python library for alpha evaluation and diagnostics with backtest engine adapters, reproducible experiments, and risk metrics<br><br>Looking to collaborate on:<br>	•	Hackathons or trading competitions<br>	•	Algorithmic trading projects<br>	•	Research in FinTech<br><br>Currently learning:<br>	•	CUDA for GPU acceleration and HPC<br>	•	Optimization for low-latency systems
+Currently working on:<br>	•	a Python library for alpha evaluation and diagnostics with backtest engine adapters, reproducible experiments, and risk metrics<br> •	a metals futures microstructure analytics platform computing order flow imbalance, volatility, and liquidity features via a FastAPI backend <br>Looking to collaborate on:<br>	•	Hackathons or trading competitions<br>	•	Algorithmic trading projects<br>	•	Research in FinTech<br><br>Currently learning:<br>	•	CUDA for GPU acceleration and HPC<br>	•	Optimization for low-latency systems

 ## 🌐 Socials: